taw00/dashcore-rpm/SOURCES/dashcore-0.16-contrib/linux/binary-build-contribs/doc/reduce-traffic.md

 ## 3. Reduce maximum connections (`-maxconnections=<num>`)

+> NOTE: this has to be set to 125 or greater (the default) for masternodes.
+> Only wallets and ordinary nodes should even consider altering this value.

 Reducing the maximum connected nodes to a minimum could be desirable if traffic limits are tiny.
 Keep in mind that dash's trustless model works best if you are connected to a handful of nodes.